sodascience/metasyn/docs/source/cli.rst

 Creating Generative Metadata
 ----------------------------
-The ``create-meta`` subcommand combines the :doc:`estimation </usage/generating_metaframes>` and :doc:`serialization </usage/saving_metaframes>` steps in the pipeline into one, this allows you to generate generative metadata for a tabular dataset (in CSV format), and store it in a GMF (Generative Metadata Format) file.
+The ``create-meta`` subcommand combines the estimation and serialization steps in the pipeline into one, this allows you to generate generative metadata for a tabular dataset (in CSV format), and store it in a GMF (Generative Metadata Format) file.

 .. image:: /images/pipeline_cli_create_meta.png
    :alt: Creating Generative Metadata using the CLI